ManishaM091/Churn-Analysis-and-Prediction/README.md

 3. **Targeted Retention Strategies**: Use the model's predictions to identify high-risk customers and implement targeted retention campaigns, such as personalized offers or discounts for heavy day-time users.

 ## Conclusion
-The project successfully identified key drivers of customer churn and built a predictive model with strong performance metrics.
-The insights derived from the data and the model can be leveraged to implement effective churn reduction strategies, potentially leading to significant cost savings and improved customer satisfaction.
+The project successfully identified key drivers of customer churn and built a predictive model with strong performance metrics using Alteryx autoML.
+The insights derived from the data and the model can be leveraged to implement effective churn reduction strategies, potentially leading to significant cost savings and improved customer satisfaction craeted using Tableau Public.

-## Files and Resources
-- **[Alteryx Workflow Screenshot](./workflow_screenshot.png)**: A visual representation of the data preparation and modeling process in Alteryx.
-- **[Tableau Dashboard Screenshot](./churn_analysis_dashboard.png)**: A screenshot of the Tableau dashboard illustrating the analysis.
-- **[Presentation on Model Insights](./aml_churnmodel.pptx)**: A PowerPoint presentation summarizing the model's performance, feature importance, and key insights.